reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

 This almost works, but there is a bug.
 Try changing the dropdown from "general" to "travel" and then to "music" very quickly.
 If you do it fast enough, you will see two notifications (as expected!) but they will *both* say "Welcome to music".

 Fix it so that when you switch from "general" to "travel" and then to "music" very quickly, you see two notifications, the first one being "Welcome to travel" and the second one being "Welcome to music".
+(For an additional challenge, assuming you've *already* made the notifications show the correct rooms, change the code so that only the latter notification is displayed.)

 <Hint>